giorgiop94/digital-garden/_notes/Talk - The Boundless Heart - Rob Burbea.md

 - It's not that hard to have mystical experiences through meditation (e.
 G. Oneness etc)
     - If we don't cling too tight to them, we can allow them to unfold and evolve
 - There's always a way of looking
-    - We assume that being with "what is", being mindful is being with reality
+    - **We assume that being with "what is", being mindful is being with reality**
          - We don't realize that this is based on a scientific materialist view
 - We might dismiss God and Soul
     - Saying that those would also be impermanent
     - Impermanence is eventually not ultimate reality
     - Not permanent, not impermanent
 - The problem is entrenchnent in a view
-- The more we let go, the more love, or the more we get insight into Emptiness -> the smaller our sense of self, the more we experience oneness and have othrt mystical experiences
+- The more we let go, the more love, or the more we get insight into Emptiness → the smaller our sense of self, the more we experience oneness and have othrt mystical experiences
 - we cling less to perception

 ## Working on Emotional Body (Day 6)